rajasegar/ember-cli-ui/README.md

 * `ember-cli-ui`

-The CLI will be automatically open in a browser window
+The CLI will be automatically open a new browser window and serve from an available port.

 ## Screenshots
 ### Home page